GhaydA-AlQudah/Automated_SOC_Alert_Triage_and_Monitoring_System/README.md

 - The **LLM has no direct access to the alerts database**; it only receives relevant data as input and produces output within a **deterministic workflow**.
 - SQL injection
-- kman wahdeh
 - Prompt Injection
 - sanitization

-- i didnt use locally models due to commputation limits on my labtop
+**NOTE: i didnt use locally models due to commputation limits on my labtop.**
 ---

 # Optimization

-The system is optimized to reduce **LLM usage, latency, and unnecessary tool calls**.

 ### Only the **relevant alert information** is provided to the LLM as input.
 - Unnecessary data is filtered out before reaching the model.